bitlather/unity-learn/README.md

 - Click first person perspective object and drag script onto their inspector.
 - Press play.
 You will see health bar.
+- Public variables can be editted during play.

 Health Bar 2/2
 ==============
 http://www.burgzergarcade.com/tutorials/game-engines/unity3d/002-unity3d-tutorial-health-bar-22

 - Make health bar script handle division by zero and do less calculation on every frame